bodwood/Language-Suggester/language-suggester/README.md

 * HTML
 * CSS
+* JavaScript
 * Bootstrap

 ## Description

-_This webpage allows users to view a portfolio about Bodie Wood (myself).
-Users can view my accomplishments, education, skills, and what I love to do._
+_This website suggests programming languages for users based on given questions._

-_Users are able to view projects by clicking on the links pointing to those projects_
+_Users are able to answer questions and click submit to achieve thier results._

 ## Setup/Installation Requirements